Monika Berberich: Life

-On 8 October 1970 Monika Berberich went to visit some friends at Knesebeckstraße 89 in West Berlin.
+On 8 October 1970 Berberich went to visit some friends at Knesebeckstraße 89 in West Berlin.
 The police were arresting her comrades when she arrived.
 She later recalled that the police did not have her "on their list.
 They were really surprised when I came in".
 They nevertheless now arrested Berberich, together with Horst Mahler, Irene Goergens, Ingrid Schubert and Brigitte Asdonk.
 With the exception of Asdonk, the police determined that all those arrested were carrying loaded weapons.
 The court subsequently convicted her because it determined that she had been involved in a bank raid, and had rented a couple of cars and an apartment [for use in connection with terrorism], while wearing a crookedly fixed wig.
 She was found guilty of "supporting a criminal association" ("Unterstützung einer kriminellen Vereinigung") and taking part in the freeing of Andreas Baader.
 She received (initially) a twelve-year prison sentence.
 This, reportedly, was two years longer than her female co-defendants because of her intelligence and legal training which persuaded the court that she was particularly dangerous.